Jason-Choi/LOLIVIS/README.md

 yarn dev
 ```

 \* Note that you do not have to install dependencies.
-All dependencies are uploaded in repository using ZipFS.
+All dependencies are uploaded in repository using ZipFS & Yarn berry.

 ## Acknolowgement
 [Dataset by Minyoung Shin and Riot Games](https://www.kaggle.com/datasets/gyejr95/league-of-legends-challenger-ranked-games2020)